LorenMin107/AdventureMate/client/src/components/maps/README.md

-# Map Components for MyanCamp
+# Map Components for AdventureMate

-This directory contains React components for displaying maps in the MyanCamp application using Mapbox GL JS.
+This directory contains React components for displaying maps in the AdventureMate application using Mapbox GL JS.

 ## Components